DJBarnes/django-adminlte2-pdq/docs/source/quickstart.rst

         The **adminlte2_pdq** app should be listed before any Django apps so that template overriding works correctly.
-Additionally, if you plan to override any Django-AdminLTE2-PDQ templates, they should be listed above the **adminlte2_pdq** app.
+Additionally, if you plan to override any Django-AdminLTE2-PDQ templates, the apps containing those templates should be listed above the **adminlte2_pdq** app.

 3. Django-AdminLTE2-PDQ provides a middleware that is required for some of the